ISP2018/kucafe-wisaTong/README.md

 cmd> git co dev-one-menu
 ```

 6. Check the `menu.md` file.
 It should be exactly same as the file on master.
-You want to combine this file with the `menu.md` in the "breakfast" branch, so try merging branch "breakfast" into this branch:
+You want to combine this file with `menu.md` in the "breakfast" branch, so try merging branch "breakfast" into this branch:
 ```
 cmd> git merge breakfast
 ```